 12.5 The Advertiser shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding except as required by law.
 The Publisher may, without limiting its other rights or remedies, set off any amount owing to it by the Advertiser against any amount payable by the Publisher to the Advertiser.

-13.1 The Advertiser warrants to the Publisher that it is the owner or otherwise authorised user of any Intellectual Rights containing or otherwise affecting, the Advert and shall indemnify from and against all proceedings, claims, demands and any other costs and expenses made or pursued against the Publisher in connection with the Advert, to include, but without prejudice to the generality, any such proceedings, claims, demands or costs and expenses made in respect of Intellectual Property rights, defamation, breach of any statutory enactment, or regulations made there under, or any other matter whatsoever.
+13.1 The Advertiser warrants to the Publisher that it is the owner, or authorised user, of any/all Intellectual Property rights containing or otherwise affecting the Advert, and shall indemnify the Publisher from and against all proceedings, claims, demands and any other costs and expenses made or pursued against the Publisher, in connection with the Advert, to include, but without prejudice to the generality, any such proceedings, claims, demands or costs and expenses made in respect of any/all Intellectual Property rights, defamation, breach of any statutory enactment, or regulations made there under, or any other matter whatsoever.

-13.2 The Advertiser warrants that the goods or services advertised complies with all statutory and common law requirements applicable thereto from time to time and the Advertiser shall indemnify the Publisher against any costs, claims, demands and expenses in relation or respect of any infringement thereof.
+13.2 The Advertiser warrants that the goods and/or services advertised comply with all statutory and common law requirements applicable thereto from time to time, and the Advertiser shall indemnify the Publisher against any costs, claims, demands and expenses in relation to, or in respect of, any infringement thereof.

 14.1 Nothing in these Conditions shall limit or exclude the Publisher’s liability to the Advertiser for death or personal injury caused by the Publisher’s negligence, or the negligence of the Publisher’s employees, agents or subcontractors or for fraud or fraudulent misrepresentation;